CameronArch/cse15l-lab-reports/LabReport-3.md

 **Formatting:** `grep <Options> <Pattern> <FileName>`

-`grep` is used to print out lines within designated file that match the given pattern.
+`grep` is used to print out lines within a designated file that match the given pattern.

 ## Option 1 - `-i`